ciromattia/kcc/README.md

 If you want to edit the code, a good code editor is [VS Code](https://code.visualstudio.com).

 If you want to edit the `.ui` files, use `pyside6-designer` which is included in the `pip install pyside6`.
+If new objects have been added, verify that correct tab order has been applied by using [Tab Order Editing Mode](https://doc.qt.io/qt-6/designer-tab-order.html).
 Then use the `gen_ui_files` scripts to autogenerate the python UI.

 An example PR adding a new checkbox is here: https://github.com/ciromattia/kcc/pull/785